yieldfarming.insure Price Down 9.7% Over Last Week (SAFE)

-yieldfarming.insure (CURRENCY:SAFE) traded 0.8% higher against the U.S. dollar during the 1 day period ending at 20:00 PM ET on July 29th.
-In the last seven days, yieldfarming.insure has traded 9.7% lower against the U.S. dollar.
-One yieldfarming.insure coin can now be purchased for approximately $391.50 or 0.02281515 BTC on major cryptocurrency exchanges. yieldfarming.insure has a market cap of $18.31 million and approximately $2,796.00 worth of yieldfarming.insure was traded on exchanges in the last 24 hours.
+yieldfarming.insure (CURRENCY:SAFE) traded 0.8% higher against the dollar during the 24-hour period ending at 18:00 PM ET on July 30th.
+During the last week, yieldfarming.insure has traded 9.7% lower against the dollar.
+One yieldfarming.insure coin can currently be bought for $391.50 or 0.02281515 BTC on popular cryptocurrency exchanges. yieldfarming.insure has a total market cap of $18.31 million and $2,796.00 worth of yieldfarming.insure was traded on exchanges in the last 24 hours.

 - Wrapped Bitcoin (WBTC) traded up 0.4% against the dollar and now trades at $39,984.78 or 0.99478133 BTC.